mwong009/pycmtensor/docs/getting_started/overview.md

     ```

 !!! info
-    `pycmtensor.Beta` follows the same syntax as in [Biogeme]()'s `biogeme.expressions.Beta` for familiarity sake.
-However, `pycmtensor.Beta` uses `aesara.tensor` variables to define the mathematical ops.
-Both are not interchangable.
+    `pycmtensor.expressions.Beta` follows the same syntax as in [Biogeme]() `biogeme.expressions.Beta` for familiarity sake.
+However, `pycmtensor.expressions.Beta` uses `aesara.tensor` variables to define the mathematical ops.
+Currently they are not interchangable.

 ## Specifying utility equations